Apply for a Saskatchewan Polytechnic Program as an International Student

 Saskatchewan Polytechnic offers the IELTS test at our Saskatoon and Regina locations.
 Visit the English Language Requirement for more information.

 Once you have applied to the program, you can submit scanned coloured documents by email to email@example.com with a Foreign Document Submission Cover Page.
 Ensure that the scanned documents are submitted as unprotected PDF attachments, are in colour and are entirely readable.

-Foreign Credential Assessment Office
+Registration Services, Foreign Credential Assessment Office

 PO Box 1520

 For the majority of Saskatchewan Polytechnic programs it will take 15 business days to assess your application after all required documentation is submitted.
 You will be notified by Saskatchewan Polytechnic via email on how you will receive the decision of your application through our mySaskPolytech portal.

 If accepted, you will be required to pay a non-refundable tuition deposit of $9,500 CAD within 60 days (or less) to secure your seat.
 You may also be required to pay partial tuition during that timeframe.
 Note that receipts for payments are sent to your Saskatchewan Polytechnic email.

 Double check the information including the renewal date of your passport for their accuracy.
 Plan for renewal during your stay if necessary.